roabhi/vscode-42header/README.md

 # 42 Header for VSCode

-This extension provides the 42 header integration in VS Code.
+This extension provides the 42 header integration in VS Code (Barcelona edition)

 ```bash
 # **************************************************************************** #